srp33/GoodNomen/README.md

 # Demo Version

 You can try Good Nomen [here](https://bioapps.byu.edu/GoodNomen).
-The demo server has a file-upload limit of 10 megabytes.
+The demo server has a file-upload limit of 1 megabyte.

 If you would like, you can use [this example data file](https://raw.githubusercontent.com/srp33/GoodNomen/master/example_data/nationwidechildrens.org_clinical_drug_brca.tsv).
 After uploading it to Good Nomen, indicate that the file has three header lines.
 When standardizing this file, we have focused primarily on the `pharmaceutical_therapy_drug_name` column.